cccbr/runningatower/content/docs/091-Agenda/index.md

 ## Election of Officers.

 The following is given as a suggestion and is not definitive.
-The society, together with the tower authority, may decide on additional offices.
+The society, together with the tower ***[authority](../170-glossary/#authority)***, may decide on additional offices.
 The following are the, probably, the minimum that an active society should have - Ringing Master, Deputy Ringing Master, Secretary, Treasurer, Steeple Keeper.
 These are recommendations to the tower authority for their approval.

 ## Review of membership.